• Skip to primary navigation

 1. Preheat the oven to 350ºF.

-2. Press the pie crust into the pie plate and proof (see note below about how to proof a pie).
-Pre-bake the crust for 8 to 10 minutes, until it is just barely golden and not at all brown.
+4. Bake the crust for 8 to 10 minutes, until it is just barely golden and not at all brown.

-3. Meanwhile, in a 2 quart bowl, whisk together the eggs, corn syrup, brown sugar, vanilla bean paste, and melted butter.
-Stir in the chopped pecans.
+5. Meanwhile, in a 2-quart bowl, whisk together the eggs, corn syrup, brown sugar, vanilla bean paste, salt, and melted butter.

-4. When the crust comes out of the oven, pour the syrup and pecan mixture into it.
+7. When the crust comes out of the oven, pour the syrup and pecan mixture into it.

-5. Bake the pie in the preheated oven about 1 hour or until firm.
+8. Bake the pie in the preheated oven about 1 hour or until firm.
 Let it cool on a wire rack for at least 1 hour before serving (if you don't, it will be very runny when you try to cut it).

-Tips baking a better pecan pie
+Tips for baking a the best ever pecan pie

-Proofing is an important step any time you pre-bake a pie crust because the crust gets crispy in the pre-baking stage, and you don't want the crispy crust to be raised up with a big air bubble underneath.
+Pricking is an important step any time you pre-bake a pie crust because the crust gets crispy in the pre-baking stage, and you don't want the crispy crust to be raised up with a big air bubble underneath.
 Don't skip it.

 Using a pie shield - Keep an eye on the pecans and crust edge of your pie during baking.
 If you notice that they are starting to move past golden brown into deep brown or almost black, cover the pie with aluminum foil.
 Nobody likes burnt pecans or burnt crust on the edge of their pie.